phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-23-successful-products-solve-problems.md

 To pull this off in just a handful of hours on a surprisingly sunny Saturday in Vancouver, we:

 * Aggregated open data from City of Vancouver (parks, fields, etc.), DataBC (hospitals), and Open Street Maps (coffee shops);
-* [Geoff](http://ca.linkedin.com/pub/geoff-d-auria/1/427/699) wrangled much of the park and field information into a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/172HoOQDKJaIMr930fugUK4GkxkzxR3mV3C3zJ0ruGeY/edit?usp=sharing);
+* [Geoff](http://ca.linkedin.com/pub/geoff-d-auria/1/427/699) researched all of the park and field information and wrangled it all [Google Spreadsheet](https://docs.google.com/spreadsheets/d/172HoOQDKJaIMr930fugUK4GkxkzxR3mV3C3zJ0ruGeY/edit?usp=sharing), as well as writing the witty copy;
 * [Hugh](http://geocology.ca/) loaded the coffee shops and hospitals into [CartoDB](https://cartodb.com/) and whipped up some fancy spatial SQL queries to sort by distance from the park;
-* After they'd done all the hard work, I wrapped all of that data goodness into a [single-file application](https://github.com/phillipadsmith/field-notes-lite) that leveraged [Twilio](http://twilio.com/) to easily received and responded to users' SMS messages.
+* After they'd done all the hard work, I wrapped all of that data goodness into a [quick-and-diry single-file application](https://github.com/phillipadsmith/field-notes-lite) that leveraged [Twilio](http://twilio.com/) to easily received and responded to users' SMS messages.

 Now that's teamwork! :)

 ## Greater potential
 The potential for a product like this seem surprisingly large.
-Beyond youth soccer, this same approach could be expanded to all recreational soccer -- that would be a market several times larger than just the youth leagues.
+Beyond youth soccer, this same approach could be expanded to all recreational soccer -- which would be a market several times larger than just the youth leagues.
 If this was expanded to cover other sports leagues, it would be a very, very large market indeed.

 [As I mused last week](http://phillipadsmith.com/2015/02/open-data-s-uneven-field.html), there's an opportunity here to solve a surprising hairball of a data problem: pulling together geographic information about fields, parks as well as their condition, across many municipalities and parks boards, not to mention the challenge ahead of incorporating information about divisions, teams, and game schedules.
 We could probably have a hack day every Saturday for the next few months without running out of ideas to work on...